nrel-pipes/nrel-pipes/README.md

 If you see `pong` in console, then the config works!

-For developers, if you need local server for development, then switch the server by running this,
+For developers or testers, if you need local or dev server, then switch the server by running this,
 ```bash
 $ pipes server conf
 ?
 Choose the PIPES server: (Use arrow keys)